-Food made by Westtown team members, not outsourced.
+Food is made by Westtown team members, not outsourced.

-The Dining Room is the heart of Westtown's campus.
-It's a place where I can talk with my friends and share ideas over delicious food.
+The Dining Room is the heart of Westtown’s campus.
+It’s a place to talk with friends and share ideas over delicious food.

 Westtown is Unique

 Our mission is to deliver nourishment to our community in the most sustainable, inclusive, and delicious way we can.

 Interesting Fact: The Giant by N. C. Wyeth (1882 – 1945) has hung in the Dining Room of Westtown School since 1923, a memorial from members of the Westtown Class of 1910 to their deceased classmate, William Clothier Engle (1891 – 1916).

 We cater to all of our community’s special dietary needs with healthy, unprocessed foods.

 We make 7,590 meals and provide 4,250 snacks every week for our students, faculty, and staff.

 Student Work Program

 The Work Program, in accordance with Quaker values, affirms the goodness of service to others and the dignity of all work.
 It exposes students to a variety of working experiences, such as janitorial and kitchen jobs.